boa50/starbucks-promotions/README.md

 ## Installation

-You can rou the project using Docker containers.
+You can run the project using Docker containers.

-There are Dockerfiles inside the container folder.
+There a Dockerfile inside the container folder.

 There are example commands inside notebooks\_container\_start.sh.sample that shows how to run the container.